×

 We asked people in Belize if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Belize, it is important to respect the diverse cultural backgrounds and traditions.
 In your interactions with local people, be aware of any sensitive topics such as politics or racial issues.
 To show respect, you should also be aware of clothing etiquette.
 Men and women should dress conservatively in public, women should avoid wearing revealing clothing, and the use of profanity should be avoided.
 Additionally, during social gatherings and conversations, avoid making loud or offensive gestures.
-Lastly, show respect to local elders by addressing them with respectful titles like “Sir”, “Madam”, or “Ma’am”," said one expat in Belize.
+Lastly, show respect to local elders by addressing them with respectful titles like “Sir”, “Madam”, or “Ma’am”," remarked one expat who made the move to Belize.

 Why do people move to Belize?